 A very good English-German online dictionary is LEO.
 Another good dictionary/translator is Google translate.

 Some American universities used to publish online learning material, but unfortunately those pages are no longer available to the public.
 Fortunately other websites Russian Lessons and Russian for Free fill this gap quite nicely.
 A fun way to learn a foreign language is with Duolingo.
 The Reverso Russian-English Dictionary is a good online English-Russian dictionary.
 The horrors of Russian Grammar can be seen e.g. on Alphadictionary.

-Technical documentation is in my opinion best written in DocBook.org.
-A DocBook document is made of one or more XML file(s) which get processed by an XSLT processor and turned into HTML, PDF and many other formats.
+DocBook is an older but still very valid system to write technical documentation in.
+A DocBook document is made of one or more XML file(s) which get processed by an XSLT processor to generate HTML, PDF and a bunch of other formats.
 The language itself is described in the two online books DocBook: The Definitive Guide and DocBook XSL: The Complete Guide.
 The DocBook Frequently Asked Questions are a good source of information that don't get answered in the above books.